-According to Statista, Guatemala makes at least $1.5 billion annually from the tourism sector.
+According to Statista, Guatemala makes at least $1.5 billion annually from tourism.

 Are there any travel warnings for Guatemala?

 The US State Department warns against travel to some regions of Guatemala.
-But there’s no consensus as to which parts of the country are dangerous for tourists.
+But there’s no consensus on which parts of the country are dangerous for tourists.
 The US only cites crime as the reason behind the travel advisory.

 How do I get a visa for Guatemala?

-Guatemala doesn’t require a visa for tourists planning to spend no more than 90 days in the country.
+Guatemala doesn’t require a visa for tourists planning to spend no more than 90 days there.
 But the following have to be in place before you visit:

 1. A passport valid six months before you leave your home country